rhysd/Tilectron/README.md

 - Disable node integration of webview
 - Set current page URL to omnibar
 - Try [Dexie.js](http://www.dexie.org/) for history
-- Try [immutable.js](https://facebook.github.io/immutable-js/) for state of Redux
+- Do not reload page on changing layout
+- Do not show scroll bar on animation of address bar

 ## License